modcomlearning/medilabDashboard/README.md

 Run the Code and Access Signin, Signin with correct credentials <br>
 Observe in the dashboard the Logged in lab_name is displayed at the Top Right of the TopBar.
 An example below Screen shows Kim is the Lab Name Logged In.
+Try Signup and Signin with a New Lab and Observe if the TopBar will reflect the New Logged in Lab.

 ![Alt text](image-10.png)